it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/maturities.rst

 Maturities in the Essential Guide
 ********************************************

 This section will help election officials determine their current maturity.
 This Guide defines three levels to reflect an organization’s capabilities in managing cybersecurity risk.
-The maturities are derived from the three _`CIS Controls <BPs/cis_controls>` Implementation Groups, with important differences based on the nature of and risks associated with election administration.
+The maturities are derived from the three :doc:`CIS Controls <BPs/cis_controls>` Implementation Groups, with important differences based on the nature of and risks associated with election administration.
 The CIS Controls are a prioritized set of actions that collectively form a defense-in-depth set of best practices that mitigate the most common attacks against systems and networks.
 The Implementation Groups in the CIS Controls are determined based on three attributes:

 #.
 Data sensitivity and criticality of services offered by the organization
 #.
 Expected level of technical expertise exhibited by staff or on contract